 Legal Status in King County, Washington

 Public and private landowners are required to control infestations of absinth wormwood on their property in King County, Washington.
 Absinth wormwood is a Class C Noxious Weed in Washington, first listed in 1988.
 It is selected for required control by the King County Noxious Weed Control Board and is on the list of Regulated Class C Noxious Weeds in King County.
-For more information, see Noxious Weed Lists and Laws or visit the website of the Washington State Noxious Weed Control Board.
+For more information, see Noxious weed lists and laws.

 Identification (see below for additional photos)